Pixel48/SerialExaminer/README.md

 # SerialExaminer
   SerialExaminer is a small tool to speed up assessing tests and detecting potential fraudsters.
-It's easy to use, fast to use and will be long developed and improved
+It's easy to use and gives

   Ask your students to send you test responses in .txt files named after their full names, journal number, any ID numbers or anything else, that can identify them.
-Aks them to write answers in these files in format `<question number>.<question answer>`, line by line.
+Ask them to write answers in these files in format `<question number>.<question answer>`, line by line.
 The order of questions and letter size don't matter

 #### Table of Contents
   - [Installation](https://github.com/Pixel48/SerialExaminer#installation)